RaymoZou/linked-out/README.md

 # LinkedOut
 A bare-bones social media website created using React to render the front-end view and an Express server connected to a MongoDB instance to handle read/writes to the database.
+This project features [Jamstack](https://jamstack.org/) architecture with the front-end built and deployed to GitHub Pages and the server hosted separately on Railway.

 ## Core Features
 - Persistent user sessions with JSON Web Token validation.
 After successful authentication, a cookie is stored on the client which verifies that subsequent requests authorized.